Checo894/oci-mytodolist/README.md

 ## Local Build and Deployment

+###  Requirements

+Before building and running the project locally, ensure the following requirements are met:

+- [Docker](https://www.docker.com/) installed and running (recommended version 20.x or higher).
+- Oracle Cloud Database instance running and accessible.
+- Oracle Wallet files included in the Docker image (already pre-packaged if you're using the provided Dockerfile).

 Follow these steps to clone, build, and run the project locally using Docker:

 #### 1. Clone the repository